Fire & Rescue – An ISO Class 3 Rated Community

 EMERGENCY MEDICAL SERVICES

-18 of the Division’s 23 full-time personnel are dual certified as Firefighters and Paramedics.
-The remaining five full-time personnel are certified at the EMT-Basic level.
-All of the Division’s part-time personnel also hold emergency medical certifications, one Paramedic and three EMT Basic.
+20 of the Division’s 29 full-time personnel are dual certified as Firefighters and Paramedics.
+The remaining nine full-time personnel are certified at the EMT-Basic level.
+The Division’s part-time personnel also hold emergency medical certifications as EMT Basic.

-The Division operates three rescue squads with state-of-the-art equipment and drugs that include:
+The Division operates three rescue squads with drugs and state-of-the-art equipment that include:

 • Cardiac monitor/defibrillators with 12-lead EKG capability